SunnysideAaron/wetesa-1/common/docs/Decision Records/Architecture/ADR-1018 API Guidelines.md

 TODO yes i'm trying
 - Commas: I see conflicting information on whether using commas in urls is good or bad.
-I'm going to avoid them. will make the urls more verbose but hopefully will keep us from running into % encoding issues.
+I'm going to try them for now to simplfy urls.